dotnet-architecture/eShopOnContainers/README.md

 Web SPA :  http://host.docker.internal:5104/
 ```

->!Note: In case if macOS, use `docker.for.mac.localhost` instead.
+>!Note: If you are running this application in macOS then use `docker.for.mac.localhost` as DNS name in `.env` file and the above URLs instead of `host.docker.internal`.

 Below are the other avenues to setup *eShopOnContainers*.